KittyGiraudel/site/_posts/2014-04-28-casting-map-into-list.md

 ## Final thoughts

-Let's try it with a little example, shall we?
+Let’s try it with a little example, shall we?
 First, our map.

 ```scss
 $breakpoints: (